hlh981029/megcup-feedback/README.md

 conda activate feedback
 ```

-## Dataset Preparation
+## Dataset

 Please download the [dataset](https://studio.brainpp.com/competition/5?tab=questions) to `./data`,
-and refer to `options/feedback.yaml` to set the data path and the model weights path.
+and refer to `options/feedback.yaml` to modify the data path.

 ```bash
 |--data